apcountryman/microlibrary/docs/register.md

 The mock is defined in the [`microlibrary/testing/automated/register.h`](https://github.com/apcountryman/microlibrary/blob/main/libraries/microlibrary/ANY/DEVELOPMENT_ENVIRONMENT/include/microlibrary/testing/automated/register.h)/[`microlibrary/testing/automated/register.cc`](https://github.com/apcountryman/microlibrary/blob/main/libraries/microlibrary/ANY/DEVELOPMENT_ENVIRONMENT/source/microlibrary/testing/automated/register.cc) header/source file pair.
-`::microlibrary::Register` is an alias for the `::microlibrary::Testing::Automated::Mock_Register` when `MICROLIBRARY_TARGET` is `DEVELOPMENT_ENVIRONMENT`.

 ## Reserved Register

-The `::microlibrary::Reserved_Register` class is used to declare a microcontroller reserved register.
+The `::microlibrary::Reserved_Register` class is used to declare a memory-mapped reserved register.
 Reserved registers cannot be accessed.

 ## Read-Only Register

-The `::microlibrary::Read_Only_Register` class is used to declare a read-only microcontroller register.
+The `::microlibrary::Read_Only_Register` class is used to declare a memory-mapped read-only register.
+`::microlibrary::Read_Only_Register` is an alias for the `::microlibrary::Testing::Automated::Mock_Read_Only_Register` when `MICROLIBRARY_TARGET`
+is `DEVELOPMENT_ENVIRONMENT`.
 Register access is restricted to the following operations:
 - Conversion to the register's underlying integer type (reading the register)